 Learn more details regarding the application process as well as the application for data access.

 MEG Members Receive an Additional 5 Percent Discount on CEBP Accepted Manuscripts

-MEG members receive a special 5 percent discount on Cancer Epidemiology, Biomarkers & Prevention (CEBP) publication charges.
-This discount is in addition to the AACR member discount of 5 percent.
+MEG members receive a special 5 percent discount for publication fees only (not AuthorChoice) for articles accepted in Cancer Epidemiology, Biomarkers & Prevention (CEBP).
+This is in addition to the 5 percent discount given to all AACR members.
 Thus, MEG members receive a total discount of 10 percent.
-Just use the code “MEGAO2018” when receiving notification about author billing.
+Just use the code "MEGAO2019" when receiving notification from the CEBP staff about author billing.
 See the information for authors for CEBP submissions.
 We look forward to receiving your submission.

 CancerCareers Discounts Available